neurobagel/documentation/docs/user_guide/config.md

     Make sure to update the domains in the `Caddyfile` to match the domains you want to use for your services as described by the comments in the file.

-    ??? note "Look at the Caddy documentation for more complex setups"
+    ??? note "For more complex reverse proxy setups, refer to the Caddy documentation"

-        The [Caddy documentation](https://caddyserver.com/docs/caddyfile) has more detailed information for scenarios such as subdirectory routing and so on.
+        The [Caddy documentation](https://caddyserver.com/docs/caddyfile) has more detailed information on subdirectory routing and other configuration options.

 Finally, make sure that ports 80 and 443 are open on the host machine where your Docker Compose stack is running because these are the ports your reverse proxy will listen on for incoming HTTP and HTTPS traffic.